codeforcash/croupier/deploy/README.md

 9. `docker build --no-cache -t keybase_croupier .`
 10. `docker-compose up -d croupier`

+NOTE:

+The first time you launch the docker file, you are going to need to:

+1. Replace `keybase service &` in start.sh with `while true; do echo 'while'; sleep 2s; done`
+2. Build the dockerfile, `docker build -t keybase_croupier .`
+3. Start the container, `docker-compose up -d croupier`
+4. Attach to a bash process, `docker-compose exec croupier bash`
+5. And provision the container device for Keybase: `keybase login`

+Once you have authorized the device:

+1. Replace `while true; do echo 'while'; sleep 2s; done` with `keybase service &`
+2. Rebuild the Dockerfile, `docker build -t keybase_croupier .`
+3. You're good to go, with `docker-compose up -d croupier`

 ## Debugging issues

-1. Use `docker ps` to find the container id
-2. `docker exec -ti CONTAINER_ID bash` to start a bash prompt within container
+1. `docker-compose exec croupier bash` to start a bash prompt within container
-3. `tail /home/keybase/node_log`
+2. `tail /home/keybase/node_log`

 ### Analyzing the logs on local machine